Setback for Trump: Federal Court Blocks Border Asylum Ban

-A federal appeals court dealt a significant blow to President Donald Trump's immigration policy on Friday by ruling illegal his attempt to suspend access to asylum at the U.S. southern border, one of the hallmark measures of his agenda to tighten immigration control.
+A federal appeals court dealt a significant blow to President Donald Trump's immigration policy on Friday by declaring illegal his attempt to suspend access to asylum at the U.S. southern border, one of the hallmark measures of his agenda to tighten immigration control.

-For its part, CNN reported that the decision, made by a vote of two in favor and one against, “represents a significant setback for Trump’s immigration agenda” and anticipates a possible confrontation in the Supreme Court.
+For its part, CNN reported that the decision, made by a vote of two in favor and one against, “represents a significant defeat for Trump's immigration agenda” and anticipates a possible confrontation in the Supreme Court.

 At the same time, the White House defended the president's immigration policy on social media.